 About

-Dr Meek’s research interests include diabetes, nutrition and obesity in pregnancy.
+Prof Meek’s research interests include diabetes, nutrition and obesity in women before, during and after pregnancy.
 She has contributed to the CONCEPTT trial, assessing real time continuous glucose monitoring in women with type 1 diabetes in pregnancy, which led to widespread changes in clinical care internationally.
 She is currently running a whole-diet randomised controlled trial to test a dietary intervention in gestational diabetes (DiGest trial) and an observational study assessing causes of gestational diabetes (OPHELIA study).

 Education